T-Systems-MMS/phonebook/Phonebook.Frontend/README.md

 | Safari  | ✔ Working | ✖ Not Supported yet                                                                   | Service Worker are not available yet: https://bugs.webkit.org/show_bug.cgi?id=174541 |
 | Edge    | ✔ Working | ✖ Not Supported (available from Edge Version 17 upwards)                              |                                                                                      |

-> We do not support Internet Explorer!
+> We do not support Internet Explorer.